SMU vs. Tulsa NCAA Football Odds, Plays and Insights | November 27, 2021

 Tulsa Stats and Trends

-- Tulsa has played 11 games, with six wins against the spread.

-- The Golden Hurricane have always covered the spread this season when underdogs by 6.5 points or more in three chances.

-- Tulsa's games this season have gone over the total in seven out of 10 opportunities (70%).
+- Tulsa's games this year have hit the over in 70% of its opportunities (seven times in 10 games with a set point total).

-- When Tulsa scores more than 27.9 points, it is 2-2 against the spread and 4-0 overall.
+- Tulsa is 2-2 against the spread and 4-0 overall in games when it scores more than 27.9 points.

-- Tulsa is 3-2 against the spread and 3-3 overall when the team amasses over 418.3 yards.
+- Tulsa is 3-2 against the spread and 3-3 overall when the team churns out more than 418.3 yards.

-- The Golden Hurricane have turned the ball over eight more times (21 total) than the Mustangs have forced a turnover (13) this season.
+- This year the Golden Hurricane have turned the ball over 21 times, eight more than the Mustangs' takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.